2013–14 Sheffield Wednesday F.C. season: November

 More good news in terms of signings came on the first day of November when a loanee from the end of last season re-joined the club on a youth loan.
 This was Sunderland striker Connor Wickham.
 Wickham started alongside Matty Fryatt the following weekend as the Owls faced recently relegated (from the Premier League) Reading at Hillsborough Stadium.
 Reading were looking for more likely to score in the early exchanges as they had a couple of half chances saved and go wide.
 But it was on 18-minutes when a fantastic long-ball by Kamil Zayatte found Michail Antonio in the box whom waited on the touchline, pulled back for Matty Fryatt to smash the ball home to give Wednesday the lead.
 7-minutes later and Seyi Olofinjana found Antonio just inside Reading's area, Antonio flicked the ball over the opposition defender ran towards the goal and let fly just outside the area and the ball curled into the far corner, giving the Owls a surprise 2–0 lead.
 However, soon after and Reading were back in the game as a cross found the free head of Pavel Pogrebnyak whose header went in off the post.
 The first-half seemed full of goals as just six-minutes after Reading's goal back, a mistake at the back by Reading saw Antonio set Connor Wickham free whose shot went straight at the keeper but bounced onto the opposition player chasing Wickham down and rolled into the back of the net for an own goal, Sheffield Wednesday went into the break two goals to the good.
 Could Sheffield Wednesday finally win their first game of the season?
 It looked doubtful at the beginning of the second half as Reading started again as the better side as they again went close with two-chances, one from long and one from short distance.
 However, just before the hour mark Antonio did a volley/cross into the box, just keeping the ball in play in the process, and the ball deflected up to Wickham who chest controlled the ball and volleyed into the top corner of the net.
 Unbelievably, Wednesday were 4–1 up with half an hour to play.
 And it just got better five-minutes later as Matty Fryatt was set through on goal and he chipped the ball over the keeper to score his second of the game.
 Adam Le Fondre score from a penalty that shouldn't have been in stoppage time, but it was only a consolation as the Owls finally got their first win of the season...
 And it was a big win.
 Unfortunately, Sheffield Wednesday then went on a three-game losing streak to end November, losing to Derby County, Huddersfield Town and Blackpool.
 This led to Sheffield Wednesday being six points behind relegation.

+December

+Manager Dave Jones was sacked on 1 December 2013.
+Stuart Gray took over as manager on a temporary basis and was appointed permanently on 25 January 2014.